-R-28.
-Stenographic Record

-- (a) Any party desiring a stenographic record shall make arrangements directly with a stenographer and shall notify the other parties of these arrangements at least three calendar days in advance of the hearing.
-The requesting party or parties shall pay the cost of the record. - (b) No other means of recording the proceedings will be permitted absent the agreement of the parties or per the direction of the arbitrator. - (c) If the transcript or any other recording is agreed by the parties or determined by the arbitrator to be the official record of the proceeding, it must be provided to the arbitrator and made available to the other parties for inspection, at a date, time, and place determined by the arbitrator. - (d) The arbitrator may resolve any disputes with regard to apportionment of the costs of the stenographic record or other recording.

 R-29.
+Official Record of Proceedings

+- (a) Any party desiring a transcribed record of a hearing shall make arrangements directly with a transcriber or transcription service and shall notify the arbitrator and the other parties of these arrangements at least seven calendar days in advance of the hearing.
+The requesting party or parties shall pay the cost of the record. - (b) No other means of recording any proceeding will be permitted absent the agreement of the parties or per the direction of the arbitrator. - (c) If the transcript or any other recording is agreed by the parties or determined by the arbitrator to be the official record of the proceeding, it must be provided to the arbitrator and made available to the other parties at the direction of the arbitrator. - (d) The arbitrator may resolve any disputes with regard to apportionment of the costs of the transcription or other recording.

+R-30.
 Interpreters